cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 I'm not entirely sure what Paul had done to get the above steps, I could see similarities between some of what I was getting and the output of step 3, but nothing extremely close.

 I gave it another try from this point since when I had initially seen the results of step 4, I thought I had an idea where to go but it wasn't entirely working out.
 Returning to it later I had much better luck.
-I used the follwing script to decrypt the **5th and Final Step** of the challenge and retrive the flag.
+I used the following script to decrypt the **5th and Final Step** of the challenge and retrieve the flag.
 ```py
 ciphertext = b"bxcdsrbhz5oe^ui2o^uid^o2yu^nOd|"              # encrypted data as bytes